Is Hemp Right for Your Pet?

 While much of this article focuses on the similarities between pet and human hemp use, those similarities stop at that cannabinoid.
 While THC can provide therapeutic benefits to humans in need, that is not the case for pets.

 Pets exposed to THC can find themselves losing their balance and changing behavior, including going into a type of depression and listlessness.
 In other cases, they can become incredibly hyperactive.

 It is not known if cannabis consumption can kill a pet, but the anecdotal experiences don’t seem to paint a pleasant picture for those that do.
 In any case, pet owners should stick to CBD.
 And if their pet were to ingest THC, monitor them closely and consider going to a veterinarian if their symptoms seem to worsen.

-While THC isn’t wise for a pet, CBD seems to be.
+While THC isn’t wise for a pet, hemp seems to be.
 This especially true for aging and sick pets.
-CBD dog treats and CBD cat treats come in a variety of quality levels.
+Hemp dog treats and hemp cat treats come in a variety of quality levels.
 So, be sure only to choose high-quality options.
-The same can be said for CBD.
-Be sure to ensure that a company lab tests their products, so you and your pet consume only the best quality, trusted CBD products around.
+The same can be said for hemp.
+Be sure to ensure that a company lab tests their products, so you and your pet consume only the best quality, trusted hemp products around.

 Be sure to check out what KMRelief has to offer your pet!